 The phrase “as plain as the nose on your face” may be common, but the reality is few people want an obvious nose; for people who are unhappy with the appearance of their noses, we offer rhinoplasty.
-Rhinoplasty, also called a “nose job,” is one of the most common cosmetic surgery procedures requested in Dallas, Texas, and surrounding areas.
+Rhinoplasty, also called a “nose job,” is one of the most commonly requested cosmetic surgery procedures.

 If you’re considering a nose job, you’re not alone with your unhappiness with your nose.
 People are dissatisfied with their noses for many reasons, and it’s no wonder.
 The nose is directly in the middle of the face and arguably the most noticeable facial feature.
 A nose that is not in balance with the rest of the face can render an otherwise beautiful face unattractive.